gabriel-letarte/learn-how-to-es/autocomplete/mapping/edge_ngram.md

 #### analyzer.edge_ngram

 This analyzer will ngram the words starting at the edge to dispose text in a way that makes it efficient to perform prefix queries.
-For more details about [ngram filter vs tokenizer](/autocomplete/mapping/search_analyzer.md).

 Example with the word `coffee`:

 ```
 c